noahwebb13/Carrier_File_Pipeline/README.md

 ![alt text](images/RCRS.png)

-The file is in a fixed width format and does not contain columne names.
+The file is in a fixed width format and does not contain column names.

+---
+Here is the file for Vision Savings:

 ![alt text](images/Vision_Savings.png)

+Hre is the file for Dentlife:

 ![alt text](images/Dentlife.png)

+---
 ![alt text](images/RCRS_mapped.png)
 ![alt text](images/Vision_Savings_mapped.png)
 ![alt text](images/Dentlife_mapped.png)